-Where the work requires close contact between camera workers or between camera workers and cast, PPE should be available for all workers in these interactions.
-Where
+Where the work requires close contact between camera workers or between camera workers and cast, additional/enhanced PPE should be available for all workers in these interactions.
+Where needed, such PPE will likely consist of a surgical or procedure

 See the general guidance section for guidance regarding personal protective equipment.